 The Federal government says that the number one cause of fatal house fires in our country today is cigarettes.
 Data shows that fires caused by burning cigarette butts claim an average of 900 lives per year and normally begin on soft furnishings.
 Experts also point out that it is not always the smokers who are injured in these blazes.
 Children, parents, spouses, and neighbors are often the ones who are hurt by these fires that are sparked because of negligence.

-If you have been hurt in a fire that was started at no fault of your own, the Oklahoma burn injury attorneys with J. Colbert Injury Lawyers can help.
-Contact an experienced attorney today for a free initial consultation.
+If you have been hurt in a fire that was started at no fault of your own, the Oklahoma personal injury attorneys with J. Colbert Injury Lawyers can help.
+Contact an experienced personal injury attorney today for a free initial consultation.